 Thinly sliced sweet potatoes fried until crisp are a bright and fun take on potato chips.
 A bit sweet, and very orange, their flavor is perfected with just a sprinkle of salt - or chili powder for those who like things spicy.

 The key to success with these chips is two-fold: first, the sweet potatoes should be as evenly sliced as possible.
-A sharp knife, keen eye, and steady hand will do the trick, but a kitchen mandoline will make it all much quicker and easier; second, the temperature of the oil needs to be hot but not too hot—around 350°F is perfect.
+A sharp knife, keen eye, and steady hand will do the trick, but a kitchen mandoline will make it all much quicker and easier; second, the temperature of the oil needs to be hot but not too hot—around 350 F is perfect.
 Is it worth getting a thermometer to measure that temperature?
-I say it is because too-cool oil will yield soggy chips, and those are gross; while too-hot oil will burn your chips before they're cooked, which is its own brand of yucky.
+Yes because too-cool oil will yield soggy chips, and those are gross; while too-hot oil will burn your chips (especially possible with the high sugar content of sweet potatoes) before they're cooked, which is its own brand of yucky.

 - Sweet potatoes